anjana250/comparing_classifiers/README.md

 ## Next Steps

 Further improvements can be made to the hyperparameters and more time can be spent tuning them further.
+There were a few instances where there was no impact to metrics or metrics even got worse.
+This needs to be reviewed further to see what is happening.
 Other models such as Random Forest can also be tried to see if they have better results.